WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 When creating links the `LinkControl` component will handle two kinds of input from users:

-1. Entity searches - the user may input free-text based search queries for entities retrieved from remote data sources (in the context of WordPress these are `Posts` or `Pages`).
+1. Entity searches - the user may input free-text based search queries for entities retrieved from remote data sources (in the context of WordPress these are post-type entities).
 For example, a user might search for a `Page` they have just created by name (eg: About) and the UI will return a matching result if found.
 2. Direct entry - the user may also enter any arbitrary URL-like text.
 This includes full URLs (https://), URL fragements (eg: `#myinternallink`), `tel` protocol links (eg: `tel: 0800 1234`) and `mailto` protocol links (eg: `mailto: hello@wordpress.org`).

 In addition, `<LinkControl>` also allows for on the fly creation of links based on the **current content of the `<input>` element**.
 When enabled, a default "Create new" search suggestion is appended to all non-URL-like search results.